 Three ‘Must Have’ Advanced Technologies for Financial Functions

-The defining characteristic of the past decade is the widespread explosion of advanced technology that changed the way which we lived and worked.
+The defining characteristic of the past decade is the widespread explosion of advanced technologies that changed the way which we lived and worked.
 Beyond the consumer delights of virtual reality, advanced technology has changed expectations of how crucial corporate functions such as financial reporting and auditing should be done.

 Advanced technologies are now seen as crucial by senior executives.
 KPMG conducted a survey of 261 senior executives in 2017.
 26% noted that advanced technologies are a ‘must have’ within 1 to 2 years and 55% agreed and set a timeline between 3 to 5 years for their financial reporting.
-If they were to follow through on their targets, we will see a vastly different landscape by year 2022.
+If they were to follow through on their targets, we will see a vastly different landscape by the year 2022.

-Senior executives are motivated by the above-mentioned benefits for their organization when it comes to important financial reporting functions such audits.
+Senior executives are motivated by the above-mentioned benefits for their organization when it comes to important financial reporting functions such as audits.
 Existing methods of harnessing data and analytics can be enhanced with advanced technologies.
 Here are some of the relevant key advanced technologies:

 For any business, the process infrastructure is crucial to their success, whether you are running a restaurant or spearheading a cross border e-commerce operation.
 The explosion of information means that there are less resources to handle them effectively and workflow automation is crucial to ease the workload on employees.
 They can then handle higher value-added services and deliver them with higher standards.

 For instance, AI Accountant had been setup to automate the entire workflow process of company incorporation and secretarial services.
 For any aspiring founders, they will simply have to key in simple information such as their company name and details, personal information and other regulatory information in a form.
 The system will automate the entire workflow such as creating the company constitution and other information which will be sent to ACRA for approval.